 Dr. Cathy Risdon

-Her clinical practice includes a varied inner city population with a focus on vulnerable populations.
+A McMaster graduate (class of ’92), Dr. Risdon’s clinical practice has included a varied inner-city population with a focus on vulnerable populations.

 Dr. Dee Mangin